Collected Wisdom

 Identification:

-Life Cycle: Adults over-winter in the soil’s surface, emerge in spring (in sync with the emerging lily foliage), and immediately mate.
-(Early to mid May you'll find adults tucked into the leaf joints - often in pairs busy mating.).
+Life Cycle: Adults over-winter in the soil’s surface layer, emerge in spring (in sync with the emerging lily foliage),Lily Beetle larvae look like a bird has pooped all over your lilies! and immediately mate.
+(Early to mid May you'll find adults tucked into the leaf joints, often in pairs, busily mating.).
 Soon after mating, females lay brownish-orange eggs on the undersides of foliage that hatch within 4-8 days.
 (Mid to late May, routinely check the undersides of leaves for an orange line of clustered tiny eggs).
 This more or less brings us to early June here in the northeast, when you'll see the young larvae initially feeding on the undersides of the foliage, but later on the upper surfaces, stems, and buds.
 If you where vigilant about getting the adults and crushing the eggs, you shouldn't end up with too many larvae.

 Each female beetle produces 250-450 eggs.
 That’s a lot of lily beetles!
 Left unchecked they’ll overrun and demolish any host plants in the vicinity within just a year.

-Evelyn Wolf, Garden Possibilities!
+Evelyn Wolf, Garden Possibilities

 In my new home, I am surrounded by Black Walnut